[email protected] | (845) __-____

 During matches a Range Officer (RO) will be present and will have complete control of the range.
 All shooters, guests and observers must follow his commands.

 Only paper targets and approved steel targets may be used.
 Bottles, cans, etc., are strictly prohibited.
+Click here to view instructions on how to build a target stand approved for both the outdoor pistol and rifle range.

 Personally-owned steel rifle targets are not permitted on the rifle range unless approved by the Rifle Committee (Rifle Chairman and Safety Chairman) for safety reasons.
 Steel target use is not permitted at distances of less than 100 yards.
 Club-owned steel plate targets are maintained at 100 and 200 yards for general use.
 Please do not use magnum ammunition when shooting these targets.
 Allowed ammunition is .30-06 or less (.223, .308, .30-30 etc.).
 Use of Armor-Piercing (black-tip) or Steel Penetrator (green-tip) ammunition is strictly forbidden on the steel targets.
 If you damage a steel target you are responsible for it.
 And please, if you are not on paper at 100 yards, please do not try to engage the 200-yard steel.